ggbecker/workflow-testing/README.md

 ```
 YOUR_PAGES_REPO/
-├── index.html              # Main HTML report with all runs
+├── index.html              # Historical HTML report with all push runs
-└── runs/                   # Historical run data
+├── runs/                   # Historical run data (from pushes)
-    ├── 2025-11-05-14-30-15.json
+│   ├── 2025-11-05-14-30-15.json
-    ├── 2025-11-04-10-22-33.json
+│   ├── 2025-11-04-10-22-33.json
-    ├── 2025-11-03-08-15-42.json
+│   ├── 2025-11-03-08-15-42.json
-    └── ...                 # One JSON file per workflow run
+│   └── ...                 # One JSON file per push workflow run
+└── pr-tests/              # Pull request test results
+    └── index.html          # Table-based PR results (updated per PR)
 ```

+**For Push Events:**
-Each JSON file in the `runs/` directory contains:
+- Each JSON file in the `runs/` directory contains:
   - Timestamp of the run
   - GitHub workflow run number and ID
   - Array of results from all matrix environments tested in that run

+**For Pull Request Events:**
+- The `pr-tests/index.html` file is overwritten with each PR run
+- Contains a table view of the minimal test results
+- No historical tracking for PRs (focused on speed)

 ## Features

+- **Smart Test Strategy**:
+  - **Pull Requests**: Fast tests (2 environments) for quick feedback
+  - **Push to Main**: Comprehensive tests (12 environments) for full validation
-- **Dynamic Matrix Generation**: Customize test environments based on any logic (date, environment variables, etc.)
+- **Dynamic Matrix Generation**: Automatically adjusts test matrix based on PR vs push context
+- **Dual Result Views**:
+  - **PR Results**: Clean table-based view for quick scanning
+  - **Historical Results**: Rich, collapsible sections with 2-week history
-- **Historical Tracking**: View results from all runs in the last 2 weeks
+- **Historical Tracking**: View results from all push runs in the last 2 weeks (auto-cleanup)
-- **Interactive HTML**: Collapsible sections for each run with detailed environment information
 - **Direct URLs**: Each run and environment result has a unique URL that can be copied and shared
   - Click the "🔗 Link" button on any run to copy its direct URL
   - Click the "🔗" button on any environment card to copy its direct URL
   - URLs automatically expand the relevant section when accessed
-- **GitHub Actions Integration**: Automatic summary posted to each workflow run with direct links to all results
+- **GitHub Actions Integration**:
+  - Automatic summary posted to each workflow run
-- **Automatic Cleanup**: Old results are automatically removed to prevent repository bloat
+  - Different summaries for PR vs push events
+  - Direct links to results in summary
 - **Cross-Platform Testing**: Test across Linux, Windows, and macOS with multiple Python versions
-- **Safe Publishing**: Only modifies `index.html` and `runs/` directory, preserving all other files in your GitHub Pages repository
+- **Safe Publishing**: Uses `keep_files: true` to preserve existing files in GitHub Pages repository
+- **Flexible Output**: Results available as both JSON (for processing) and HTML (for viewing)
 - **Zero Maintenance**: Once set up, the workflow handles everything automatically